Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/testing.rst

    $cargo concordium test

-This will make a special test build of our smart contract module exporting all of our tests as functions and it will then run each of these functions catching the reported errors.
+This will make a special test build of your smart contract module, exporting all of your tests as functions, and it will then run each of these functions catching the reported errors.

 Simulating the piggy bank
 =========================

-So far the tests we have written are in Rust_ and have to be compiled alongside the smart contract module in a test build, which is fine for unit testing, but this test build is not the actual module that we intend to deploy on the Concordium blockchain.
+So far the tests you have written are in Rust_ and have to be compiled alongside the smart contract module in a test build.
+This is fine for unit testing, but this test build is not the actual module that you intend to deploy on the Concordium blockchain.

-We should also test the smart contract wasm module meant for deployment, and we can use the simulate feature of ``cargo-concordium``.
+You should also test the smart contract wasm module meant for deployment, and you can use the simulate feature of ``cargo-concordium``.
 It takes a smart contract wasm module and uses the Wasm interpreter to run a smart contract function in a given context.
+For a reference of the context, see :ref:`simulate-context`.

-For more on how to do this: check out the guide :ref:`local-simulate`.
+For more on how to run simulations, see :ref:`local-simulate`.